vmware/vmware-aria-operations-integration-sdk/docs/guides/extending_an_existing_management_pack.md

 #### Modify the adapter definition to add fields for connecting to MySQL

 Now that we have added the library, we need to see what information it needs in order to connect.
-Since the adapter will be running on the VMware Aria Operations Cloud Proxy, which is not where our MySQL instance is running, we will need the following:
+Since the adapter will be running on the VCF Operations Cloud Proxy, which is not where our MySQL instance is running, we will need the following:
 * Host
 * Port